avidas/flask-paypal-verify/README.md

 # flask-paypal

-Flask app for payment using python rest sdk
+Flask app for accepting credit card payment using python rest sdk

 pip is the package manager for Python.
 Go to http://www.pip-installer.org/ if you do not have it yet.